Blade of the Immortal: Dark Horse Comics release

-In July 2015, Dark Horse Comics announced an omnibus edition of Blade of the Immortal, each volume containing 3 original volumes, maintaining the left-to-right format.
+In July 2015, Dark Horse Comics announced an omnibus edition of Blade of the Immortal, each volume containing three original volumes, maintaining the left-to-right format.
 Ten volumes were released from December 28, 2016, to November 13, 2019.
-In March 2020, Dark Horse announced a deluxe re-release edition in hardcover and the first volume was released on October 7, 2020.
+In March 2020, Dark Horse announced a deluxe re-release of the omnibus edition in hardcover.
+The volumes were released from October 7, 2020, to October 18, 2023.

+Novel

+A novel, titled Blade of the Immortal: Legend of the Sword Demon (無限の住人 刃獣異聞, Mugen no Jūnin Ninjū Ibun), written by Junichi Ohsako, with illustrations by Samura, was released by Kodansha on July 18, 2008.
+In North America, the novel was published by Dark Horse Books on January 27, 2010.

 Anime

-On March 23, 2008, it was announced that an animated television series adaptation of the manga would be directed by Kōichi Mashimo and produced by Bee Train in summer 2008.
-The series aired from July 13 to December 28, 2008, on AT-X. The opening theme is "Akai Usagi" (赤いウサギ) by Makura no Sōshi, and the closing theme is "Wants" by GRAPEVINE.
+On March 23, 2008, it was announced that an animated television series adaptation of the manga would be directed by Kōichi Mashimo and produced by Bee Train in 2008.
+The series aired from July 14 to December 29, 2008, on AT-X. The opening theme is "Akai Usagi" (赤いウサギ) by Makura no Sōshi, and the closing theme is "Wants" by Grapevine.
 In North America, Media Blasters licensed the series and released it on September 29, 2009.

 A second anime adaptation titled was listed on the cover of the July issue of Monthly Afternoon on May 10, 2019.
-It was later announced that the anime adaptation will be a complete adaptation.
+It was later announced that the anime adaptation would be a complete adaptation.
 The series is animated by Liden Films and directed by Hiroshi Hamasaki, with Makoto Fukami handling series composition, Shingo Ogiso designing the characters, and Eiko Ishibashi composing the music.
 It aired from October 10, 2019, to March 25, 2020 on Amazon Prime Video.
 Kiyoharu performed the series' opening theme song "Survive of Vision".
 On October 15, 2020, Sentai Filmworks announced that they had licensed the anime for home video and released it on Blu-ray Disc on January 19, 2021.